wp-plugins/content-connector-connect-your-wordpress-contents/readme.txt

 = Questions =
-I know you have many questions – my mailbox is the proof. ;) But unfortunately I cannot give support for the free plugins.
+I know you have many questions – my mailbox is the proof. ;) But unfortunately I cannot give support for free plugins.
 There is a separate support package available for the [Pro Version](http://dennishoppe.de/en/wordpress-plugins/associated-posts-pro) of this plugin.
 Please use it.
 Of course you can hire me for consulting, support, programming and customizations at any time.

 = In the Press =